kmddd59/emojis/README.md

 #Emoji List

-Here you will find a list of emojis that are in the GitHub project if you wish to use this please credit me i have taken a lot of time to make this repo the blobs are the hardest part as i had over 170 that didn't have names so i needed to rename them
+Here you will find a list of emojis that are in the GitHub project.
+If you wish to use this please credit me.
+I have taken a lot of time to make this repo.
+The blobs are the hardest part as i had over 170 that didn't have names. so i needed to rename them.

 <br><br><br>